 The official language of Brazil is Portuguese.

 Away from the big cities, most Brazilians have little or no command of English.
 Many are able to understand Spanish, however, due to the similar nature of the two Latin-based languages.
 In a São Paulo business setting, it is more likely that a Paulistano will speak English instead of Spanish as a second language.
-In general, Brazilians look favourably upon any effort to communicate with them in their native language.
+In general, Brazilians look favorably upon any effort to communicate with them in their native language.

 How easily could I live in this city without knowing this language?